libxml-raku/LibXML-raku/docs/HashMap.md

 **Experimental**

-This module uses an xmlHashTable object as a raw store for several container types, include integers, strings, node sets and XPath objects (which may contain strings, floats, booleans or node-sets.
+This module uses an xmlHashTable object as a raw store for several container types, include integers, strings, node sets and XPath objects (which may contain strings, floats, booleans or node-sets).